Chief risk officer: ERM vs silo

+Risk champion

 After a near miss or an actual crisis managers are often alarmed and focus more on all aspects of risk during the ongoing inspection.
 They are looking at aspects like the compliance risk and they are reinforcing important roles for the board.
 All these actions often lead to the naming of a risk champion who is then responsible for developing and establishing an ERM approach.
 In many companies, the risk champion is becoming more and more a formal senior management position: the CRO.
 One of the important function of a risk champion that should be mentioned is his/her support to legitimize the implementation of risk management itself.
 Apart from this fact he also helps the institution follow its objectives and better site it for the future.
 Further more he is also responsible for communicating its benefits.

 Normally a risk champion should have the different characteristics like skills, knowledge, and leadership qualities, necessary to handle all the different specific aspects that can occur in the process of risk management.
 Other aspects that should be mentioned considering the responsibilities of a risk champion is his duty to intervene in instances where risk management efforts are actually disabled.
 This can be caused by the management itself or a lack of institutional skills.
 Additionally he also provides support to the whole risk management process if a problematic, complicated risk occurs.
 In this case, he can use the multiple-participant approach.
 Assisting the risk owner, but not assuming his or her role to help find a solution for his/her problem is also one of the many duties a risk champion has to face.
 In some studies the risk champion is described as some kind of troubleshooter who alleviates risk-related problems.
 After all you can summarize that the risk champion has to be integrated into the company's ERM approach and by this contribute to the institution's goals and objectives.